zarchri/photocallenge/README.md

 ### Content

-* All content in the homepage was written from my self.
+* All content on the homepage was written by self.

 * [Github](https://github.com/) - To save and store the files for the website.